Being a Poet in New York

 “There were probably thirty people in the room, and I was one of those people.”
 Thinking back, Myles is shocked by the sense of proximity in the poet community back then – how all the great poets such as Allen Ginsberg and Robert Lowell were present and interacting: “We knew we were in history, but their relationships were right there.”

 Coming to New York after having tried her luck in both Europe and San Francisco, Myles had an immense feeling of risk – and already having taken that risk: “By the time I got to New York I realised, it was over, I was stuck.
 Whatever this was, this was my life.
 I had made my decision.”
-She started working as a waitress in a bar, through which she got a low-rent apartment in the East Village: “Everybody in the neighbourhood quickly seemed to be either a poet or a musician.”
-What she also realised during that time – and which she still finds to be true – was that there was an inherent belief that “art was far away.”
-This also influenced Myles’ own way of thinking – like when the band on the 4th floor, which she thought “probably weren’t any good,” turned out to be the now world-famous rock band Blondie.
+Myles started working as a waitress in a bar, through which they got a low-rent apartment in the East Village: “Everybody in the neighbourhood quickly seemed to be either a poet or a musician.”
+What Myles also realised during that time – and still finds to be true – was that there was an inherent belief that “art was far away.”
+This also influenced Myles’ own way of thinking – like when the band on the 4th floor, which they thought “probably weren’t any good,” turned out to be the now world-famous rock band Blondie.

 Eileen Myles was interviewed by the Danish poet Mette Moestrup in August 2017 in connection with the Louisiana Literature festival at the Louisiana Museum of Modern Art in Denmark.